-2. Center for Families, Children and the Courts - Interested in making a difference in the lives of Baltimore City public school children while collaborating with District and Circuit Court judges and masters?
-The School of Law's Sayra and Neil Meyerhoff Center for Families, Children and the Courts (CFCC) Truancy Court Program (TCP)invites you to this volunteer information/training session.
-CFCC will provide pizza.
-The TCP is a team-based, holistic, early-intervention program that works with truant students in Baltimore city, where more than 40 percent of high school students are chronically truant and one-third of students fail to graduate on time.
-Attend the information session to learn more about CFCC and ways you can get involved with the TCP.
-Time commitment ranges from an hour or two each semester to an hour each week for ten weeks; options include assisting with TCP events, tutoring, and mentoring, among others.

 Please RSVP to Spencer Hall by e-mail ( email@example.com )

 We are excited to welcome you to your first week of law school!

 Day students and LLM LOTUS students will meet every Wednesday at noon.

-Evening students will meet on Tuesday nights at 7:45pm right after Contracts.
+Evening students will meet on Thursday nights at 6:15 right before Contracts.

 Block out your calendar now for important sessions each week that will continue your orientation to law school.
-We'll be addessing such topics as professional reputation, time management, staying healthy, exam preparation and exam software training.
+We'll be addressing such topics as tips for success, outlining, mapping out an academic game plan, exam preparation and exam software training (before midterms).

-{New text}